fibercrypto/skycoin-wiki/cipher.md

 - if the private key works, you claim the coins by moving the coins into your wallet
 - if no one claims the coins after a certain period, the person may spend the coins in the shared address, back into their wallet

+## Sending an Encrypted Message to Someone

+To send an encrypted message
+1. Get their public key
+2. Generate a throw-away ephemeral key with, pubkey2,seckey2 := GenerateKeyPair()
+3. Encrypt the message with AES using key, cipher.ECDH(pubkey, seckey2), where pubkey is their key
+4. Append pubkey2 to front of encrypted message so they can decrypt it.
+5. Deliver the message

+To decrypt an encrypted message
+1. Take the first 33 bytes off the front of the message to get pubkey2.
+2. Compute cipher.ECDH(pubkey2, seckey) with your seckey and the pubkey they sent
+3. Decrypt the rest of the message with AES, using cipher.ECDH(pubkey2, seckey) as the key
+4. read the message

 ## Example Application For Public Key Cryptography